Jack Davey (cricketer): Gloucestershire

-Following his most successful first-class season in 1975, in which he took 64 wickets at an average of 26.26, which included his highest quantity of five wicket hauls, claiming 5 of them in 20 matches.
+His most successful first-class season was in 1975, in which he took 64 wickets at an average of 26.26, and which included his highest quantity of five wicket hauls, claiming 5 of them in 20 matches.
 However, after the 1976 season, in which his bowling performances dipped in both forms of the game when compared to preceding seasons, he played less often for Gloucestershire thereafter.
 With his time at the county coming to an end, Davey had his benefit year in 1978, alongside teammate and close friend David Shepherd.
 He did though make 15 first-class appearances in his last season in 1978, taking 30 wickets at a respectable average of exactly 30.
 His final first-class match came against Yorkshire at North Marine Road Ground, Scarborough.
 This was his 175th first-class match for Gloucestershire.
 His career with Gloucestershire spanned 13 seasons, during which time he took 411 wickets at an average of 28.51, with Davey taking a five wicket haul on 9 occasions, although he never took a ten wicket haul in a match.
 Davey generally batted at number 11 in the Gloucestershire batting order, and was well known as a blocker.
 An example of his defensive nature came against Glamorgan on the last day of the 1973 season.
 Davey came to the crease with Gloucestershire 210/9, still requiring 57 runs to win.
 Davey scored 17 runs off 94 balls, supporting number 10 John Mortimore, who scored the majority of the runs in their partnership as Gloucestershire went on to win.
 He scored 918 runs during his first-class career, at a batting average of 7.77.
 He made a solitary half century, which came against Glamorgan in 1977, which was his only first-class appearance that season.
 His final season also saw him play 9 List A matches, the last coming against Lancashire in the 2nd round of the 1978 Gillette Cup.
 His List A career with the county spanned 12 season, during which time he took 170 wickets at an average of 26.21, with best figures of 4/11.